Icinga/icinga2/doc/6-distributed-monitoring.md

       vars.client_endpoint = name //follows the convention that host name == endpoint name }

-Add services using command endpoint checks.
-Pin the apply rules to the `satellite` zone only.
+Add a service which is executed on the satellite nodes (e.g. `ping4`).
+Pin the apply rule to the `satellite` zone only.

     [root@icinga2-master1.localdomain /etc/icinga2/zones.d/satellite]# vim services.conf